 Changing Your Citation Style For Other Disciplines

-In case you need a different style, here’s a video on how to use Zotero to flip from on citation style to another in a document you have already created.
+In case you need a different style, here’s a video on how to use Zotero to change from one citation style to another in a document you have already created.

 What you find here is just the basics.
 For more information, here are two options: